Raghav Chadha demands Copyright Act amendment to protect digital content creators

 He flagged the issue of fair use and arbitrary copyright strikes by digital platforms, saying content creators face the risk of losing their channels even when they repurpose copyrighted content for just 2-3 seconds for commentary, criticism, parody, educational or news reporting purposes.

 "His years of hard work ends in a few minutes.
-Sir, livelihoods must be decided by law and not by arbitrary algorithms," the A leader said.
+Sir, livelihoods must be decided by law and not by arbitrary algorithms," the AAP leader said.

 Chadha clarified he was not against copyright holders and their rights need to be respected, but emphasised that fair use should not be equated with piracy.